Richard Boyle, 4th Earl of Shannon

 Richard Boyle, 4th Earl of Shannon (12 May 1809 – 1 August 1868), styled Viscount Boyle until 1842, was a British politician of the Whig party.
-He served as Member of Parliament for Cork County from 1830 to 1832.
+He served as Member of Parliament for County Cork from 1830 to 1832.

 Background

 Boyle was the son of Henry Boyle, 3rd Earl of Shannon and his wife, Sarah, daughter of John Hyde of Castle Hyde and his wife, Sarah Burton.
 Hyde was a descendant of the Hyde family of Denchworth in Berkshire (now Oxfordshire).

 Political career

-Boyle was elected a Member of Parliament in the 1830 United Kingdom general election and re-elected in the 1831 United Kingdom general election.
+Boyle was elected a Member of Parliament for County Cork in the 1830 United Kingdom general election and re-elected in the 1831 United Kingdom general election.

-The Reform Act 1832 increased the number of individuals entitled to vote, increasing the size of electorate by 50–80%, and allowing a total of 653,000 adult males (around one in five) to vote, in a population of some 14 million.
+The Reform Act 1832 (including the Representation of the People (Ireland) Act 1832) increased the number of individuals entitled to vote, increasing the size of electorate by 50–80%, and allowing a total of 653,000 adult males (around one in five) to vote, in a population of some 14 million.

-In the 1832 United Kingdom general election which followed, Cork County was allowed to elect two Members of Parliament instead of one.
-Richard failed to be re-elected, his seat taken by Feargus O'Connor, a leader of the Chartist movement, and Garrett Standish Barry.
-Barry was a Roman Catholic, the first one elected to Parliament following the Catholic Relief Act 1829.
+In the 1832 general election which followed, Boyle failed to be re-elected, defeated by Feargus O'Connor, a leader of the Chartist movement, and Garrett Standish Barry.
+Barry was a Catholic, one of the first one elected to Parliament following the Roman Catholic Relief Act 1829.
 On 22 April 1842, his father died and Boyle succeeded him.
 He held no other political office until his death.